Creatively launches job platform for creative professionals

 Creatively is launching a new job site to allow creative professionals to show off their portfolios and connect with employers who need experienced artists.

-Job sites are plentiful, but creative professionals face specific challenges, such as that sites often display their creative images without sufficient resolution, said CEO Greg Gittrich in an interview with VentureBeat.
+Job sites are plentiful, but creative professionals face specific challenges, like images being displayed without sufficient resolution, said CEO Greg Gittrich in an interview with VentureBeat.

 “With Creatively, our whole mission is to champion and help creatives,” Gittrich said.
 “And what Creatively does is give tools to creators across all disciplines to show off their amazing work with free portfolio tools and easy ways to collaborate.
 Our goal is to help them find jobs and at the same time help brands discover creative talent, especially at a time when many are working remotely.”

 The idea came from cofounder Stacey Bendet, CEO of the Alice + Olivia fashion company.
-Gittrich thinks it’s very timely, given that 30 million American workers have filed for unemployment benefits since the pandemic began.
+Gittrich notes that it’s also timely, as 30 million U.S. workers have filed for unemployment benefits since the pandemic began.
 The original plan was to debut the site this fall, but the company has fast-tracked the launch.

 “Stacey came up with the idea because she was building a creative team.
 And if you are creative or you’re ever been fortunate enough to hire a creative team, you know that the other professional networking sites that exist don’t properly serve the community and don’t allow you really to see the work of creatives,” Gittrich said.
 “Stacey thought ‘There’s got to be a way to solve this.'”